 What type of cheese can I use instead of ricotta?

-You can use cottage cheese or even a vegan cheese alternative if you have dietary restrictions or preferences.
+You could try cottage cheese or a vegan ricotta alternative if you need.

 Can I add meat to spinach lasagna roll ups?